Beware: overly long post how I recreated a bought sweater with puff sleeves, entwined with literature allusions and bouts of hubris.

 researched and watched a video about puff sleeve construction in fast

-forward to attentively learn fumble this new technique.
+attentively learn fumble this new technique.
 I used the following video

 which explains how to spread the sleeve cap to get room for the